VA Home Loan Funding Fees Rise, Limits Disappeared in 2020

 Next comes the less popular change: an increase in the funding fee.
 The VA funding fee is a one-time expense that is typically paid at closing.
 It’s a percentage of your loan, and it varies based on your loan amount, service history, and other factors.
 It’s a necessary cost because it sustains the VA home lending program and ensures future veterans can receive the same benefit.

-The current VA funding fee for first-use borrowers is 2.15% of the loan amount.
-Starting in 2020, the fee will rise slightly to 2.30%.
+The current VA funding fee for first-use borrowers is 2.3% of the loan amount.
 Subsequent use funding fees will increase from 3.3% to 3.6%.

 You may be wondering, “why is this change necessary?”
 Great question.
 The increase is intended to help finance health care costs for veterans who are suffering the effects of Agent Orange exposure as a result of their service.
 Agent Orange was used to clear plants and trees during the Vietnam War.
 If you served in Vietnam or in or near the Korean Demilitarized Zone (DMZ) during the Vietnam Era—or in certain related jobs—you may have had contact with this herbicide.